ThinkGeo/VectorMap-js/README.md

 ## MapSuite

-The __mapsuite-vectormap.js__ is an open-source JavaScript SDK and an extension of [OpenLayers](https://openlayers.org/ "OpenLayers") to create maps for web and mobile devices.
+The __VectorMap.js__ is an open-source JavaScript SDK and an extension of [OpenLayers](https://openlayers.org/ "OpenLayers") to create maps for web and mobile devices.
 With the help of Map Suite vector styling schema - [StyleJSON](https://thinkgeo.gitbooks.io/map-suite-stylejson-specification/content/), you can easily create beautiful maps for your application.

 With Map Suite VectorMap.js, you will have full access to [OpenLayers](https://openlayers.org/ "OpenLayers"), as well as any plugins or extensions created based on [OpenLayers](https://openlayers.org/ "OpenLayers"), for example, the "[3rd party libraries](http://openlayers.org/3rd-party/)" published on https://openlayers.org.
 With the help of them, you can easily create any styled map and put it anywhere, and build a customized geocoding or routings from other providers.